stepheneb/cfa-own-electron/readme.md

 git push --follow-tags
 ```

-Pushing the tag to github will kickoff the `release.yml` github workflow which uses github OS containers running npm and electron-forge to build and publish releases for Windows, macOS, and Linux.
+Pushing the tag to github will kickoff the `release-macos.yml` and `release-windows.yml` github workflows which use github OS containers running npm and electron-forge to build and publish releases for Windows and macOS.

-Publishing a new draft release takes about 30 minutes.
+Publishing a new draft release takes about 20 minutes.
 Check on progress here: https://github.com/stepheneb/cfa-own-electron/actions.
 After the draft is published add release comments and remove the **draft** status to make the release available for downloading.

 Display a summary of changes in the release (useful as a starting point for creating release notes).

 ```
-git log --pretty=short v1.0.0-beta.4...v1.0.0-beta.5
+git log --pretty=medium v1.0.0-beta.4...v1.0.0-beta.5
 ```

 If the release workflow fails and the failure is caused by an error in the application delete the most recent tag from both local and remote repositories.